INFO & TIPS FROM OUR ROUTE MANAGER

-First of all: there will certainly be NO limits to those staying in the area (on one of our tours).
-If at all, local authorities want to ‘rationalise’ numbers of ‘day trippers’, tourists flocking to the area from cruise ships.
+First of all some reassuring news: there were rumours about limiting the number of hikers, but there will certainly be NO limits to those staying in the area (on one of our tours).
+If at all, local authorities want to ‘rationalise’ (=limit) numbers of ‘day trippers’, tourists flocking to the area from cruise ships, certainly not those staying in the area.

-Regarding the accessibility of the footpaths: unfortunately still a few paths are closed in Spring 2016: Heavy rain and landslides have hit the region of Liguria several times over the last years.
-In Autumn 2011 there had been terrible floodings & landslides, which had caused much damage to the area, especially in and around Vernazza, while in September 2012 there had been rockfalls along the famous ‘Sentiero dell’Amore’.
-The Cinque Terre were not damaged this Winter, but a number of paths is still closed, for safety reasons.
+Regarding the accessibility of the footpaths: unfortunately still a few paths can be closed.
+Heavy rain and landslides have hit the region of Liguria several times over the last years.
+All the problems started back in 2011.
+In Autumn there were terrible floodings & landslides, which caused much damage to the area, especially in and around Vernazza.
+Then in September 2012 there have been rockfalls along the famous ‘Sentiero dell’Amore’ – after which the path was closed.
+The Cinque Terre were not damaged (yet) this Winter, but a number of paths can still be closed, for safety reasons.

 Already a lot of work has been done, and most of the damage caused over the last years had been repaired.
 Also most footpaths and trails have been reopened.
 The National Park & local authorities ensure to keep these paths open.
-Only in case of predictions of exceptionally heavy rain, called ‘Meteo Alert’, a number of paths can be closed for safety reasons, most often only for a few days.
+Only in case of predictions (!) of exceptionally heavy rain, called ‘Meteo Alert’, a number of paths can be closed for safety reasons, most often only for a few days.
+This unfortunately happens pretty often, as nobody wants to take ‘risks’.

 The Cinque Terre National Park offices and the State Forestry Service are available for detailed information: Cinque Terre National Park: +39 0187 76 26 00 firstname.lastname@example.org -State Forestry C.T.A. email@example.com

-The park also tries to give the most up-to-date info on this page of their website: www.parconazionale5terre.it/Esentieri-outdoor.php (in English), while from the page www.parconazionale5terre.it/sentieri-outdoor.php a map can be downloaded.
-On this map it is indicated which trails are open and which still closed – above the map you’ll find also the average walking times.
-Please note that also the yellow paths (for ‘experienced hikers’) are absolutely feasible for the average client on one of our tours.
+The park also tries to give the most up-to-date info on this page of their website: ‘Paths and Outdoor’ (also in English) – with a list and a map ofthe paths.
+On this map it is indicated which trails are open and which still closed – and clicking on the name of the paths you’ll find a short description as well as the average walking times.
+Please note that also the orange paths (for experienced ‘skilled hikers’) are absolutely feasible for the average client on one of our tours.

 One of the main problems remains the landslide between Manarola and Corniglia, due to which already last year this path was closed.
 However, this section can easily be by-passed doing the beautiful walk, with leads through the hamlet of Volastra.